 My research also addresses the contextual and personality factors involved in the attenuation of intergroup conflict, such as encouraging common ingroup categorization, perspective-taking, and empathy.
 I am testing the benefits of increasing positive intergroup contact and using intergroup friendships to reduce bias in a variety of settings, among other topics.
 More recently our research has begun to explore the importance of human-animal relations.

-I have previously served as an Associate Editor at the Journal of Experimental Social Psychology (JESP), and presently serve on the editorial boards of Social Psychological and Personality Science (SPPS), the European Review of Social Psychology (ERSP), and the Canadian Journal of Behavioural Science (CJBS).
+I have previously served as an Associate Editor at the Journal of Experimental Social Psychology (JESP), and presently serve on the editorial boards of Social Psychological and Personality Science (SPPS), the European Review of Social Psychology (ERSP), and the European Journal of Social Psychology (EJSP).

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.